 The Salem County Board of Social Services (SCBSS) was created to serve the citizens of Salem County.
 It was established under the authority of New Jersey Statutes Annotated (NJSA) 44.

-The Board consists of seven (7) citizen members, two (2) Freeholder members and the County Adjuster.
-The members are appointed by the Board of Chosen Freeholders.
+The Board consists of seven (7) citizen members, two (2) Commissioner members and the County Adjuster.
+The members are appointed by the Board of County Commissioners.
 Citizen members serve for a five (5) year term.